 3.2 Attitude

-The average attitude score of fertilizer dealers towards soil health management and farmers’ welfare was 0.93 ± 0.01 and 0.97 ± 0.01 respectively.
+The average attitude score of fertilizer dealers towards soil health management and farmers’ welfare was 0.93 ± 0.01 and 0.97 ± 0.01, respectively.
 The overall attitude score was 0.95 ± 0.01.
-The results of the present study indicated that most of the fertilizer dealers had very high positive attitude towards sustainable agriculture and welfare of farming community.
+The results of the present study indicated that most of the fertilizer dealers had a very positive attitude towards sustainable agriculture and the welfare of the farming community.
 Only a few respondents (17.86%) disagreed or strongly disagreed on the statement ‘I should promote use of bio-fertilizers without caring for the margins or expiry date issues’.
 Anitha (2005) reported similar results.

 3.3 Competency

 The present study revealed that the mean competency score of fertilizer dealers was 3.93 ± 1.86 out of 10.
 Only 50% of the respondents had a competency score of 5 and above out of 10.
 Similar values of knowledge score of agricultural input dealers were reported by Kumar et al. (2022) and Anitha (2005).
-The results are pointing towards the need of improving knowledge levels of fertilizer dealers through intensive training and awareness programmes so that the dealers can provide necessary information and advices to farmers effectively.
+The results are pointing towards the need to improve knowledge levels of fertilizer dealers through intensive training and awareness programmes so that the dealers can provide necessary information and advice to farmers effectively.

 3.4 Training needs

 It was found through the present study that the fertilizer dealers of Kakinada district need trainings on areas such as balanced use of chemical fertilizers, bio-fertilizers and organic fertilizers, testing of fertilizers for impurities or adulteration, important rules and amendments of Fertilizer (Control) Order, 1985, record maintenance and accounting, and fertigation, with weighted mean scores of 4.71, 4.57, 4.43, 4.29 and 3.71, respectively.
-The results were in agreement with those of Saikia et al. (2024) who found out that training on Integrated Nutrient Management was the most sought area among dealers.
+The results were in agreement with those of Saikia et al. (2024), who found that training on Integrated Nutrient Management was the most sought-after area among dealers.
 Mohan et al. (2019) reported that the training on different types of manures and fertilizers was the most needed area of training among fertilizer dealers in Andhra Pradesh.
-The government regulations regarding fertilizers were reported to be priority areas for training among dealers (Singh et al., 2021).
+The government regulations regarding fertilizers were reported to be priority areas for training among dealers Singh et al., 2021 & Meena et al., 2024).

 3.5 Constraints in fertilizer dealership

 The results of analysis of constraints perceived by fertilizer dealers in Kakinada district of Andhra Pradesh were presented in Table 2.
-Heavy competition followed by non-availability of fertilizer stocks in market at appropriate time and credit facilities to procure the fertilizer stocks were top three constraints in fertilizer dealership in Kakinada district of Andhra Pradesh.
+Heavy competition, followed by non-availability of fertilizer stocks in the market at the appropriate time, and credit facilities to procure the fertilizer stocks were the top three constraints in fertilizer dealership in Kakinada district of Andhra Pradesh.
 The results coincided with those of Kale (2016).
-The present study showed that the major constraints in in fertilizer dealership vary according to the age group of dealers.
+The present study showed that the major constraints in fertilizer dealership vary according to the age group of dealers.
 Heavy competition was the major constraint for adult dealers, while lack of proper knowledge on selling appropriate fertilizers to farmers was the top constraint for middle aged adult dealers.

 Table 2.
 Analysis of constraints perceived by fertilizer dealers in Kakinada district of Andhra Pradesh (Garett’s ranking technique)